A blueprint for creating new readers in the post-pandemic world (or, what publishers need to do)

 We want to welcome new members into the house of reading.
 How welcoming is that house?

 Is it open, encouraging, warm; or closed, snobbish, alienating?
 The surest way to push a student away from a field of study is to mock them for all that they don’t know.
 For there will be a great deal that any new reader – as any neophyte in any field – will not know.
-T

-his is occasion neither for laughter, nor derision.
+This is occasion neither for laughter, nor derision.
 We should try to recognise, as readers ourselves, that being a reader makes one no better, and no worse than anyone else; and that most readers, at least in English in India, are created in part because of the cultural capital and educational backgrounds of their parents.

 To set this ground, which insists both upon the importance of reading and also demonstrates how reading can and must be open to all, I have encountered no more powerful piece of writing than Frederick Douglass’s description of how he learnt to read and write, part of his bestselling autobiography.
 I think any writing workshop that is geared towards encouraging new readers would benefit from including this transcendent narrative.